GOAT Group: History

 GOAT Group's origins date back to 2015 with the founding of the online sneaker platform GOAT.
 In 2018, GOAT acquired retail sneaker consignment company Flight Club.
 GOAT and Flight Club continued to operate as two separate brands and led to the creation of GOAT Group.
 The acquisition was followed by a $100 million investment from Foot Locker in 2019.

 In 2020, GOAT Group launched Alias (styled "alias"), an online platform that allows users to list their own sneakers and apparel for resale.
 By 2021, GOAT Group was valued at $3.7 billion dollars after it received an additional $195 million private investment in the company.
 In 2022, GOAT Group purchased Grailed, an online peer-to-peer marketplace for apparel, accessories, and footwear.

 Brands

 GOAT

 GOAT is an online platform for sneakers, apparel and accessories.
 Founded in 2015, it uses a ship-to-verify model and is one of the largest platforms for buying and selling new and vintage sneakers, apparel and accessories.

 Flight Club

-Fight Club is a sneaker consignment store.
+Flight Club is a sneaker consignment store.
 It operates out of three brick and mortar locations in New York, Los Angeles, and Miami as well as its website.
 Founded in 2005, it became part of GOAT Group when it was acquired by GOAT in 2018.